AdityaNG/nD_VQ_VAE/docs/hyperparameter_tuning.md

 ### Monitor Key Metrics

 During training and validation, it's crucial to track reconstruction loss, commitment loss, and perplexity.
+Note that the reconstruction loss are in the same units as the input data.
+Say the input data is in meters, that means that the reconstruction loss will also be in meters!

 ### Analyze Loss Curves